Game 6 of the 1998 NBA Finals: Game summary

 Although the Jazz held a 49–45 lead at halftime and a 66–61 at the end of the 3rd quarter, they let them slip away in the fourth.
 John Stockton hit a 3-pointer with 41.9 seconds left to give the Jazz an 86–83 lead.
 Michael Jordan scored a layup on the following possession to cut the lead to one.
 With 18.9 seconds left and the Jazz in possession, Jordan stole the ball from Karl Malone in the low post and dribbled down the court.
 Bryon Russell guarded Jordan as time wound down.
 Jordan drove inside the 3-point line, and executed a quick cross-over.
 Jordan then hit a 20-footer to give the Bulls an 87–86 lead with 5.2 seconds left.
 Neil Funk made the call for the Bulls' radio network.

 Bob Costas, calling the game on television for NBC, had this call.

 Then as the replays of Jordan's shot were being shown, Costas added.

 Utah called timeout to set up the final play of the game.
-John Stockton took the inbound pass, and missed a game-winning 3-pointer that would've sent the series to a Game 7, and the Bulls celebrated.
+John Stockton took the inbound pass, and missed a game-winning 3-pointer that would have sent the series to a Game 7, and the Bulls celebrated.
 It was mentioned by Costas that Ron Harper may have blocked the ball with his fingertips.
 Antoine Carr was open during the shot, but the rebound went just out of his reach.
 The game was Jordan's final shot as a Bulls player and his 25th game-winning shot for Chicago.

 Box score

 Broadcasting

 In the United States, the NBC television network broadcast the game and all other 1998 NBA Finals games live under the NBA on NBC series.
-The game registered a 22.3 Nielsen rating and 38 share with average 35.9 million viewers - the highest rated and most watched game in the history of the NBA, 72 million people in the US watched at least part of the game.
+The game registered a 22.3 Nielsen rating and 38 share with average 35.9 million viewers – the highest rated and most watched game in the history of the NBA, 72 million people in the US watched at least part of the game.
 The previous record was a 21.2 rating and 37 share for Game 7 of the 1988 NBA Finals between the Los Angeles Lakers and Detroit Pistons.